 Furthermore, concerns regarding TikTok’s censorship, data privacy, and brand safety may hamper its steady growth in the US.
 It is important to note that TikTok is owned by a Chinese company ByteDance, something that might be viewed as a potential threat to national security in the US.

 Although TikTok is not currently publicly listed and unavailable for trading, investors are eagerly awaiting an IPO announcement.
 Towards the end of last year, IG speculated on a 2020 initial public offering but given the effects of the coronavirus pandemic that prediction is unlikely to come to fruition.
 If you are interested in investing in stocks, Spreadbetting or looking for a mobile trading app, please visit our review pages for more details.
-Alternatively for buying shares in the UK see our featured stock brokers for more details.
+Alternatively to buy shares in the UK see our featured stock brokers for more details.